zulkarnaenfhr/Abusive-Indonesian-Tweet-Using-Convolutional-Neural-Networks-Method/README.md

 i decided to do different training with many epochs and data splitting ratio variables to get the best hyperparameter for each method.
 For the dataset that i used, some conclusions that i got are :

-For the CNN method, we got the maximum results when training with a splitting ratio of 70:30 and 25 epochs.
+For the CNN method, i got the maximum results when training with a splitting ratio of 70:30 and 25 epochs.
 The result is accuracy, precision, recall, and F1-Score values are 0.8946 or 89.46%.